Crizomb/ChatGPT-python-bash-interface/README.md

 # ChatGPT-python-bash-interface
-You don't need API key, this simple project use selenium to communicate beetwen chatgpt website and your pc. install all libs in requierements.txt.
+You don't need an API key, this simple project use selenium to communicate beetwen chatgpt website and your pc. install all libs in requierements.txt.
 This code work on window11.
 On linux only "exec_term_code" doesn't work well.
 When using the code for the first time, go to main change last line by: